 On an audiogram, mixed hearing loss typically shows a combination of elevated threshold levels for air conduction (X) and bone conduction (]), along with an air-bone gap.

-Schedule a Hearing Test at Sandia Hearing Aid Centers Today
+Schedule a Hearing Test at Sandia Hearing Aid Center Today

 Don’t let hearing loss impact your quality of life; contact us today to schedule a hearing test.